jaluc/markdown-portfolio/_includes/04-lists.md

+# dsaasdd
-Replace this with a list of your favorite things.
+1. this is a list item
+2. this is another *list item* with an emoji :smile:
+  * another one :smirk:
+  * and then another :dog: